E2: Volume of agricultural production

 Trend description for E2

 Since the start of the series in 1990/1991, the overall volume of agricultural production (outputs) in England has remained relatively stable, with some variation from year to year.
-Annual variations are generally driven by external factors, in particular weather, affecting growing and harvest and the variation in cropping driven by prices.
-Following a 5.8% reduction in 2020/2021, attributed to decreases in crop output, livestock meat and livestock products, there has been a 1.7% increase in the latest year in the series (2021/2022)
+Annual variations are generally driven by external factors, in particular, the weather affecting growing and harvest, and the variation in cropping driven by prices.
+In recent years, following a 7.4% reduction in 2020/2021, attributed to decreases in crop output, livestock meat and livestock products, there has been a 4.4% increase across the latest 2 years of the series (2021/2022 and 2022/2023).

 Assessment of change